 Shortly after the 9/11 attacks, while a student at the University of Florida, Raja Abdulrahim wrote to her campus paper to protest a description of Hamas and Hezbollah as “terror organizations” that have “murdered innocent Israeli civilians.
 A few years later, she was given a thousands of dollars by the anti-Israel (and anti-synagogue) organization CAIR to “encourage” journalism that is congruous with CAIR’s ideology.
 Recently, Abdulrahim was hired by the New York Times.

-But in Yazbek’s case, the evidence of a skewed perspective about the conflict is particularly recent relative to her hiring.
+But in Yazbek’s case, the evidence of a skewed perspective about the conflict is particularly recent.

 Yazbek’s Twitter post last year is a case-in-point.
 In 2021, she charged Israel with “murder” for military action against rocket strikes.
 Right around that same time, the New York Times charged Israel with killing Palestinians who were actually killed by misfired Hamas rockets, and refused to correct its error.
 The employer and employee are clearly compatible.